Who may adopt?

 Is a Home Study necessary?

 Yes.
 Regardless of the type of adoption, a home study is required as part of the assessment process.
 An individual known as an assessor, who is qualified and trained for the task, will complete the home study.
-In certain cases, the Court=s own staff assessors may be utilized at no charge to the person(s) requesting an adoption.

 Must I have an Attorney?